Beowulf (2007 film): Plot

 Fifty years later, the elderly Beowulf is the estranged husband of Wealtheow, who has converted to Christianity.
 Beowulf has a mistress, Ursula, but his tryst with Grendel's mother has left him sterile.
 On the anniversary of his victory against Grendel, Unferth returns the horn, which was found on the moors.
 That night, a nearby village is razed by a dragon.
-It transforms into a golden humanoid figure, who gives a message to Beowulf: the sins of the father have returned to him (referencing the Faustian bargain that he agreed to).
+It transforms into a golden humanoid figure, who gives a message to Beowulf: the sins of the father have returned to him (referencing the Faustian bargain with Grendel's mother that he agreed to).
 Beowulf confesses to Wealtheow about his affair with Grendel's mother and they reconcile.

 Beowulf and Wiglaf go to the cave, and Beowulf enters alone.
 When Grendel's mother appears, Beowulf throws her the horn, but she refuses it.
 The dragon attacks Beowulf's castle, threatening Wealtheow and Ursula.
 Beowulf arms himself and confronts the dragon.
 After a grueling fight, Beowulf kills the dragon by ripping its heart out, severing his own arm and losing his sword in the process.
 The dragon transforms into its golden humanoid form, before being washed out to sea.
 A dying Beowulf reveals to Wiglaf his affair with Grendel's mother and his son's identity, but Wiglaf insists on keeping his legacy intact.

 As the new king, Wiglaf gives Beowulf a Norse funeral.
 Wiglaf finds the horn and sees Grendel's mother give Beowulf a final kiss as his burning ship sinks into the sea.
 Grendel's mother floats on the water's surface and seductively beckons Wiglaf towards her.
 He wades into the sea with the horn, before pausing halfway in the surf.
 They both stare at each other with Grendel's mother waiting and Wiglaf tempted, but showing resistance.